groue/SortedDifference/README.md

 SortedDifference eases, for example, the synchronization of a server payload and a local database.

-The sample code synchronizes the list of database players with the list of players returned by an api server.
+The sample code synchronizes the list of database players with the list of players loaded from a remote API server.
 It uses [Alamofire](https://github.com/Alamofire/Alamofire) and [GRDB](https://github.com/groue/GRDB.swift).

 It has a low complexity, and performs as little database I/O as possible: